wework/plasma/README.md

 1. Create a separate PR or bump the npm version in the feature branch, do not publish from master.
 2. Run `yarn run pack` to bundle the .js and .css file into `/dist` folder.
 3. Run `npm version patch`.
 This will bump the version in package.json and create a new tag and push the tag to Github.
-4. Make sure you're logged in to NPM via `npm login`.
+4. Make sure you're logged in to NPM via `npm login`. login is in 1password, when prompted for email please use: dev-team@wework.com
 5. Run `npm publish` from the root directory to publish to NPM registry.
 6. Check https://www.npmjs.com/~wework-dev to make sure package is updated.